brad12345678901/IntermediateProject1/README.md

 Now navigate to "Deploy and Run Transaction" ![image](https://github.com/brad12345678901/TAC-Solidity/assets/90821323/d736eed0-98e0-4f83-8bf9-ccab5dce70c3) and deploy the contract "MyToken"

-Once it is deployed, you can interact with it by going to the "Deployed/Unpinned Contracts" and call function such as mint or burn to do the simple process of minting and burning tokens, both functions require two parameters, one is an address and the other is the amount to be minted or to be burned.
-You could also see the value of which the name of the token itself and its abbreviation, you could also view the balances of a specific address by providing an address to the balances and clicking to see the balance currently held by the specific address.
-There's also a function to test the assert function
+Once it is deployed, you can interact with it by going to the "Deployed/Unpinned Contracts" and call function such as deposit or withdraw functions, to see the variable of your account, you can call the viewBalances function to see the amount of money stored inside your account currently.